 All families are required to provide breakfast (if child is not fed prior to arrival) and a cold lunch.
-An ice pack must be included in child's lunch box.
+There will be refrigerators available for use.
 All food / lunch bags should be labeled with child's name and date.
 The Summit Academy will provide an afternoon snack to be given after children wake up from their nap.